 Projected 40 Time: 4.70.

-1/30/13: Alonso had an impressive senior season, which he definitely needed after getting trouble with the law.
+Alonso put together an impressive senior season that he definitely needed after getting trouble with the law.
 Alonso recorded 81 tackles, 14 tackles for a loss, four interceptions, one sack, two passes broken up and two forced fumbles.
-Alonso finised 2011 with 46 tackles, two interceptions and two sacks.
-He didn't play in his previous three seasons at Oregon.
+Alonso finished 2011 with 46 tackles, two interceptions and two sacks.
+He didn’t play in his previous three seasons at Oregon.
 Alonso was unable to work out at the Combine.

 Kenjon Barner, RB, Oregon

 4/24/13: Barner was a little slower than expected at the Combine, but he did well in the field drills.
-Barner ripped off big yardage for Oregon all year as its feature back.
-He had 1,767 yards and 21 touchdowns and averaged 6.4 yards per carry.
+Barner ripped off big yardage for Oregon throughout 2012 as its feature back.
+He had 1,767 yards and 21 touchdowns, and averaged 6.4 yards per carry.
 Barner also snagged 20 receptions for 256 yards and two touchdowns.
 He ran for 321 yards and five touchdowns against USC, but had some struggles against California and Stanford.

 The speed back is a threat to score on any carry, but he doesn’t compile yards after contact.
 Barner had a decent week at the Senior Bowl.

 8/16/12: Like all Oregon running backs, Barner has the speed to break off big runs.
 He had a strong season in 2011 despite splitting carries with LaMichael James and D’Anthony Thomas.
 Barner ran for 939 yards and 11 touchdowns, averaging 6.2 yards per carry.
 He has returned punts (10.1 average) and kicks (22.5 average) in his collegiate career, too.

 Barner could be a third-down back in the NFL who also contributes on special teams.
 He needs to clear up ball-security issues.